Table of contents:

 If you want to use Airbnb in addition to other booking platforms, a Channel Manager like Smoobu can save you a lot of work.
 You can connect different portals like Airbnb, Booking.com, VRBO or smaller niche portals and synchronize them automatically via your booking calendar.

-You can also easily adjust your prices with the Channel Manager.
+You can also easily adjust your prices with the Channel Manager and manage your listings on Airbnb from a central platform.
 All you have to do is enter your base price.
 The service fees of the different booking portals are automatically added and sent to the individual portals.
 This way you have less work to do and you can still increase your sales.

 The Channel Manager also helps you with instant bookings.
 Since the availabilities of your vacation rental are always up to date in the calendar, double bookings are prevented.
 Airbnb also offers the possibility to import iCal calendars.
 However, we recommend you to use a real Channel Manager with API interface.
 These are more reliable and, most importantly, sync in real-time.

-Airbnb is all about the personal touch.
+If you choose to provide an Airbnb management by yourself, then all goes about your own personal touch.
 Think about what makes you and your vacation rental stand out from the competition and create your own brand.
 To do this, you’ll need a top description and high-quality photos, first and foremost.

 Finding the right rates is not easy.
 You need experience and time.
 Think about how you can keep your own time and costs as low as possible and still offer your guests the best possible service.
 That should be the lower end of the price range and you should never go below that.
 The high end is based on demand and competition.
 We recommend always starting at the bottom and then gradually increasing the price.

 Minimum stay and cleaning fee are at least as important for optimization.
-If you’re not sure about this, you can make your prices dynamic.
+If you’re not sure about this, you could use a dynamic pricing tool, and that way provide the right Airbnb prices that suit best both you and your guests.

 Many guests prefer the option of instant booking because it allows them to plan better and save time.
 When you offer this option, your accommodations appear higher in search results and are more likely to be booked.
 Thus, you optimize your ranking and stand out from the competition.